codingmukul/multiagent/README.md

 ### Reports

-Once reports are generated, they will be available for download in three formats:
+Once reports are generated, they will be available for download in .md format:
 1. **Research Report**: Insights into the company’s vision, offerings, and industry trends.
 2. **Use Case Report**: Proposed AI/ML use cases for improving operations and customer satisfaction.
 3. **Resource Report**: Dataset links and proposed GenAI solutions.